ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 Every action I take, I have these feelings I have these thoughts of that they're alive.
 Everything is alive.
 I don't know when started it.
-I don't remember a time where I didn't have these thoughts. and another thing I do in my every action is everything has to be even
+I don't remember a time where I didn't have these thoughts. and another thing I do in my every action is everything has to be even I can't stand to the odd numbers.
+Everything has to be even.